surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 The first tip I would like to share with you, is to not blindly change your code, everywhere you have a good feeling of it.
 Profile.
 Profile, and see the results.
-With profilers such as [Blackfire](https://blackfire.io/), you can immeditely see the hot path of your script, because it automaticaly trashes the irrelevant information that usually catch your eyes when you read a profile.
+With profilers such as [Blackfire](https://blackfire.io/), you can immediately see the hot path of your script, because it automaticaly trashes the irrelevant information that usually catch your eyes when you read a profile.
 You then know _where_ to start working, because your work costs money, and for it to be worth it, it has to be optimized as well.
 That's a nice balance between the money you'll cost optimizing a script, and the money you'll save because your cloud will be smaller